 Dust, pollen, and mold are the best-known airborne contaminants in homes.
 If you live in an area with higher concentrations of industrial or vehicle pollutants, or if there is a smoker in your household, your probability of respiratory-related illness is significantly higher.
 Home furnishings, chimneys and stoves, and cleaning products can also contribute to reduced indoor air quality (or IAQ) in your home.

-Grove Heating and Cooling has served communities in Maryland for more than a decade.
-Our professional air specialists are trained to assess your indoor air quality and recommend options to meet your needs.
+Grove Heating and Cooling have served Maryland communities for over a decade, including cities such as Crofton, Annapolis, Bowie, and Silver Spring.
+Our professional air specialists are trained to assess your indoor air quality with a professional air quality testing service and recommend options to meet your needs.

 Reduced energy efficiency – your home can have trouble breathing, too!
 Airborne pollutants make your HVAC system work harder to circulate and filter air.
 You will see this result in higher utility bills and increased system wear and tear.